lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 The proof consists of one single induction followed by a little simplification and other reasoning.
-The report includes a succinct description of Edinburgh LCF and is a nice snapshot of the state of the art in 1982.
+The report includes a succinct description of Edinburgh LCF and is a nice snapshot of the state of the art in 1982 when Cambridge in 1982 to join a project run by Robin Milner and Mike Gordon.

-### Cambridge LCF and HOL

-I arrived at Cambridge in 1982, full of youthful enthusiasm, to join a project run by Robin Milner and Mike Gordon.
-I remember telling Mike that it would be great if one day we could formalise the Prime Number Theorem.
+Full of youthful enthusiasm, I told Mike that it would be great if one day we could formalise the Prime Number Theorem.
 I hardly knew what the theorem was about or how to prove it, but my college roommate had told me it was really deep.